2025 State of Performance Management Report

 Horizontal bar chart showing Net Promoter Scores by company size: 750+ employees 8.4, 251-749 employees 8.03, 101-250 employees 7.45, 51-100 employees 7.88, less than 50 employees 8.08.

-Number of Forms per Review
+Forms per Review by Company Size

 Horizontal bar chart showing average number of forms per review by employee size, with less than 50 employees highest at 2.65 and 750+ employees lowest at 2.02.